 Who should use it:

-We recommend Square as the best POS-driven cash register for small businesses of any type, because it delivers a complete suite of sales, payment, inventory, and business management tools for free.
+Small businesses of any type (retail, restaurant, or service-based) that want a complete suite of sales, payment, inventory, and business management tools for free—with affordable upgrade options.

 Why we like it:

 Square is a cloud-based, POS-driven register with several low-cost hardware options.
 An all-in-one point-of-sale solution that combines a credit card processing service, software, and cash register, Square is our top choice for the best small business POS systems.
-Unlike electronic cash registers, Square lets you process sales and run your entire business from your smartphone or tablet.
-Or, you can use one or more countertop registers to meet in-store selling needs.
+Unlike ECRs, Square lets you process sales and run your entire business from your smartphone or tablet.
+Or, you can use one or more handheld POS devices or countertop registers to meet in-store selling needs.

 Unlike the other picks on our list, with Square’s POS register, you can’t rate-shop merchant account providers.
-However, Square’s payment processing is very small-business-friendly, with transparent and simple flat-rate fees and no startup or monthly account fees for a baseline subscription.
-If you want to keep an existing processor or shop for rates, consider any of the electronic registers on this list.
+However, Square’s payment processing offers transparent and simple flat-rate fees.
+Square also requires no startup or monthly account fees for a baseline subscription.
+If you want to keep an existing processor or shop for rates, consider any of the ECRs on this list.
 If you want an iPad-based register with more payment integrations, check out Lightspeed.

 - Square Appointments: $0-$69 per location